Megha Chakraborty

 Megha Chakraborty is an Indian film and television actress.
 She is best known for her portrayal of Dr. Krishna Dubey in Krishna Chali London, Garima Ruhail Rajawat in Kaatelal & Sons and Imlie Rathore Rana in Imlie.
-She is currently seen in Jhanak spin off – Ishani as Ishani.
+She was last seen in Jhanak spin off – Ishani as Ishani.

 Personal life

 Chakraborty was born and brought up in Kolkata, West Bengal.
 She moved to Mumbai in 2014.

 In January 2025, Chakraborty confirmed dating her Kaatelal & Sons co-actor Sahil Phull and shared her engagement news.
 The couple got married on 21 January 2025 in Jammu, in a traditional wedding ceremony.

 Career

 She started her career with the Bengali serial Joto Hashi Tato Ranna.
 Her big break in Hindi Television was Badii Devrani.
 After that, she was seen in TV shows like Khwaabon Ki Zamin Par and Peshwa Bajirao and became a household name with Krishna Chali London.

-She also played the main protagonist Gulaal in the film Desert Tears which portrayed persecution of women in rural India and was shot in the state of Rajasthan.
+She also played the main protagonist Gulaal in the film Desert Tears which portrayed persecution of women in rural India and was shot in Rajasthan.

 In November 2020, she started playing the lead role of Garima Ruhail Rajawat in Kaatelal & Sons opposite Ankit Mohan initially and later on opposite Sahil Phull.
 After the show ended, she and Phull started their own production company Mismanaged Company.
 Her first production would be the web show Dil-E-Couch where she portrayed the role of Nima, with the series premiere on the YouTube channel "Mismanaged Company".

-From September 2022 to September 2023 she portrayed the role of Imlie Atharv Rathore Rana opposite Karan Vohra in Star Plus' Imlie.
-From July 2024 to November 2024 she played Vaani Tripathi alongside Shruti Bhist and Namish Taneja in Colors TV's Mishri.
+From September 2022 to September 2023, she portrayed the role of Imlie Atharv Rana opposite Karan Vohra in Star Plus' Imlie.
+From July to November 2024, she played Vaani Tripathi alongside Shruti Bhist and Namish Taneja in Colors TV's Mishri.